beryll007/Seminar3/GitTutor.md

 * To merge branches use command *git merge branch_name*
 * Before merging make sure that you checked out the branch you wish to merge into.

-3. Merge conglicts and resolutions
+3. Merge conflicts and resolutions

 *  Conflicts appers when git is unable to merge parts cleanly if there are different changes in the same parts of the same file in the two merging branches.

-4. Branch delating
+4. Branch deleting
+To delete branch use comand *git branch -d branch_name*
 5. Summary